swiftlang/swift/docs/Lexicon.rst

     version information and may try to load older module files, resulting in crashes in ``clang::ASTReader``.

+  NFC
+    "No functionality change."
+Written in commit messages that are intended to have no change on the compiler or library's behavior, though for some this refers to having the *same* implementation and for others merely an *equivalent* one.

   open existential
     An `existential` value with its dynamic type pulled out, so that the compiler can do something with it.